McPherson Post No 48 G.A.R. Civil War Memorial

 Today, Ottawa County continues to celebrate its rich history and heritage while looking towards the future.
 The county has diversified its economy, focusing on tourism, agriculture, and manufacturing.
 Ottawa County also boasts several historical sites and museums that provide visitors and residents with a glimpse into its fascinating past.

-This timeline provides a concise overview of the key events in the history of Ottawa County, Oklahoma.
+This timeline provides a condensed summary of the historical journey of Ottawa County, Oklahoma.

 • 1836 - Ottawa County is established as part of the Cherokee Nation's lands in the Indian Territory.